vibebhavv/Toxic-Typer/README.md

 - Interactive UI
 - New Features:
     - Paste from selected tab
-    - Select tab from background using LCTRL + Num
+    - Select tab from background using LCTRL + Left/Right Arrow
     - New tab per Unique content copy

 ##  License